8 Easy Spring Break Getaways in New England for Families

 8. Spring Break Trip to North Conway, New Hampshire

 A trip to the Red Jacket Inn is a vacation in itself.
-Not only does the hotel have a gigantic indoor water park, Kahuna Laguna, but they also have an arcade and daily kids activities like cookie decorating and craft projects.
-But North Conway has so much more fun to offer too.
-Train lovers will love hopping aboard the Conway Scenic Railroad for an old fashion train ride, kids under 4 ride for free.
+Not only does the hotel have a gigantic indoor water park, Kahuna Laguna, it also features an arcade and daily kids activities like cookie decorating and craft projects.
+But North Conway has so much more fun to offer in springtime, too.
+Train lovers will love hopping aboard the Conway Scenic Railroad for an old fashion train ride.
 A visit to New Hampshire's first aquarium is also a must!
 Living Shores has multiple touch tanks filled with everything from hermit crabs to sharks along with tons of ocean-themed interactive exhibit.
+If you are delaying travel until May or later—or plan to return to the fun-packed White Mountains area after a successful springtime visit—Story Land will be open then, too.